 By now you should be getting a clearer idea of what technology may be useful for you.
 Here are some links to some of the more common screen readers and magnifiers that are available.
 This is not an inclusive list, just something to introduce you to what is available.

 Windows Screen Magnifiers

-Both Windows 7 and 8 offer a screen magnifier built into the operating system that may be found in "Ease of Access" under the accessibility area of your computer.
+Since Windows 7, a full-screen magnifier has been built into the Windows operating system.
+The magnifier is found in “Ease of Access,” under the accessibility area of your computer.

 Windows Screen Readers

-Dolphin also sells Dolphin Guide software that combines both magnification and screen reading into an easy-to-use interface.
-Guide is a great alternative for users with specific goals such as email or listening to Internet radio and limited computer skills.
+Dolphin Guide software combines both magnification and screen reading into an easy-to-use interface.
+Guide is a great alternative for users with specific goals, such as email or listening to Internet radio and limited computer skills.

 Apple Macintosh Computer Screen Magnifier and Readers